Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida and its opponents have not yet scored more than 63 points in a game this season.
+- Florida has not yet combined with its opponents to score more than 63 points in a game this season.

 - Tennessee and its opponents have combined to score more than 63 points in one game this season.

-- The 37.4 combined points per game that these two squads have allowed this season are 25.6 fewer than the 63 over/under in this contest.
+- This contest's over/under is 25.6 points above the 37.4 these two squads combine to surrender per game this season.

-- The Gators and their opponents score an average of 56.7 points per game, 6.3 fewer than Saturday's total.
+- The average total in Gators games this season is 56.7, 6.3 points fewer than Saturday's total of 63 .

-- In 2021, games involving the Volunteers have averaged a total of 55.8 points, 7.2 fewer than this game's set over/under.
+- The 55.8 PPG average total in Volunteers games this season is 7.2 points fewer than this game's over/under.

 Florida Stats and Trends

-- This season, the Gators are winless against the spread when entering a game as a favorite of 18.5 points or more.
+- The Gators have yet to cover the spread this season when favored by 18.5 points or more.

-- Florida's games this year have hit the over on one of three set point totals (33.3%).

-- Florida is 1-2 against the spread and 2-1 overall when the team picks up more than 265.0 yards.
+- In games that Florida picks up over 265.0 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year, the Gators have turned the ball over five times, one more than the Volunteers' takeaways (4).